Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/_index.md

 2. States of aggregation functions:

-Be careful with function, which state can use unrestricted amount of memory and grow indefenetely:
+Be careful with function, which state can use unrestricted amount of memory and grow indefinitely:

 - groupArray (groupArray(1000)())
 - uniqExact  (uniq,uniqCombined)